SHEFFcode/GeeksForGeeks/GeeksForGeeks/Theory/WordWrap.md

 3   d   d   d   d  ' ' ' '
 ```

-**Note: this is not the most tidy solution based off the cost function.**
+**Note: this is not the most tidy solution based off the cost function, which is discussed below.**

 ### Dynamic Programming Algorithm